wp-plugins/wp-idea-stream/readme.txt

 * Plugin birth..

 == Upgrade Notice ==

+= 1.2 =
+Please be sure to use at least WordPress 3.9 before upgrading/downloading this plugin.

 = 1.1 =
 Please be sure to use at least WordPress 3.5 before upgrading/downloading this plugin.